-842: There are 842 events in the track, usually every note is an event.
+842: There are 842 events in the track, usually every note

-We have customized the piano track so that it can be heard (play=true), but not seen in notation (Show=false).
+OK We have customized the piano track so that it can be heard (play=true), but not seen in notation (Show=false).

 There is a small button at the right of the track line that allows you to delete, rechannel or merge the channel with another channel.